ckeil0689/treeview3/LinkedView/CONTRIBUTING.md

-# README #
+# CONTRIBUTING #

-This README describes the steps necessary to get TreeView3 up and running.
+This document is a summary of how to get involved in contributing to the TreeView 3 project.

 ## Dependencies